Redhairedgadget/github-stars-explorer/README.md

 # GitHub STARS Explorer

 ## Project Overview
 This web application lists GitHub repositories by star count.
-Users can view repository details and explore owner information.
-Deployed version available here: https://redhairedgadget.github.io/github-stars-explorer/
+Deployed version is available here: https://redhairedgadget.github.io/github-stars-explorer/

+Repository details are available by clicking on repository's name on the list.
+Owner details are available by clicking on owner's name on repository's details.

 ## Setup Instructions